SINGLE-TENANT NET LEASE – EXPLANATION OF A NET LEASE

-For example, let us assume you are choosing between two of McDonald’s net rented properties.
+For example, let’s assume you are choosing between two of McDonald’s net-rented properties.
 One has a Corporate Guarantee from McDonald’s Corporation and the other has the personal guarantee of a McDonald’s franchisee.

-Regardless of the facts of the location and the store sales, most banks or financial institutions will loan you more money and at better terms on the Corporate Guarantee because the charter is fully backed by a fantastic worth of $165 billion +-.
+Regardless of the facts of the location and the store sales, most banks or financial institutions will loan you more money and at better terms on the Corporate Guarantee because the charter is fully backed by a fantastic worth of $165 billion (plus or minus).

 The bank and you as the investor have a higher likelihood of getting paid by McDonald’s Corporation than the franchisee who might be the best operator in the chain and a very nice person.

-This is the big difference between investing in single-family home rental, apartment building, self-storage, or mobile home park.
-Those might be great investment asset classes but you don’t get anywhere near the assurance of getting paid as you do with an NNN lease to a quality company.
+This is the big difference between investing in single-family home rentals, apartment buildings, self-storage, or mobile home parks.
+Those might be great investment asset classes but you don’t get anywhere near the assurance of getting paid regularly as you do with an NNN lease to a quality company.